oxcodingcourse/oxcodingcourse.github.com/session2_notes.md

 We'll do the second, even though you don't know what branches are.
 So for the moment, some of this won't make much sense - hopefully it will at some point in the future!

-To do the `gh-pages` approach first open the file `first_site/.git/config` in your browser.
+To do the `gh-pages` approach first open the file `first_site/.git/config` in your code editor.
 This might be tricky, as it is a hidden folder and might not show up in the list when you do `File > Open`.
 To find out how to do this google "windows show hidden files" or similar.

 It should look like this: